chinamike65/hugo-tuolesi/content/book3/book3en.md

 This is an example of the wrong devotion, but, even so, the blessing will eventually return to liberate him to become a Buddha.

 Our usual devotion is "dedicated merits and virtues to the six realms and sentient beings are free from suffering and attain happiness."
 This is a very good devotion.
-All living beings in the six realms are free from suffering and attain happiness, including both Dharmamily members and ourselves.
+All living beings in the six realms are free from suffering and attain happiness, including both family members and ourselves.
 It is very extraordinary. .

 Don't be afraid if the devotion is wrong, even if the blessing will turn to the wrong place, after taking refuge, because of the merit of taking refuge, the blessing will still return to the ultimate vow of becoming a Buddha and liberation.